immateria/Boop/Boop/Documentation/CustomScripts.md

 #### Modules

 Starting with version 1.2.0, modules can be imported in Boop scripts.
 See the [Modules page](Modules.md) for details.
+The same `require` function works in Python, Ruby, Perl, Lua and Node.js scripts as well.

 #### Debugging